AFL 2025 Least Wins Wooden Spoon Betting – Odds, Tips & Predictions

 AFL North Melbourne

 • What brings them here?
-The Kangaroos finished second last in 2020, and since then have finished in the bottom two every single year.
+The Kangaroos have finished in the bottom two every year since 2020, but look to be on the up at long last.

 • What has changed?
 Hugh Greenwood, Liam Shiels and Jaidyn Stephenson retired, while experienced trio Caleb Daniel, Luke Parker and Jack Darling were all traded in.